 High-Volume Production Solution

 Rather than having a large quantity arriving at once, use a scheduled arrival to introduce a “single entity” with a volume attribute.
 Use the volume attribute to create units using the create route.
-A Create route doesn’t introduce the entities until there is room at the destination.
-For example, if a create route has a quantity of 500, but the receiving location only has a capacity of 1 then 499 entities are scheduled but not placed into the event engine until there is room at the receiving location.
+A Create route doesn’t add the entities until there is room at the destination.
+For example, if a create route has a quantity of 500, but the receiving location only has a capacity of 1 then 499 entities are scheduled but not placed into the event engine until there is room at the receiving area.
 Using this technique, I have built a model that processes more than 12 million entities and still runs efficiently.

 - Insert graphics for each product produced.